Love (band): Later years

 For unclear reasons, Bryan MacLean left the band after Forever Changes (though one possible issue was a solo deal that he had signed with Elektra), while Lee dismissed all the other members.
 MacLean later reemerged as a Contemporary Christian artist.
-Johnny Echols and Ken Forssi succumbed to drug addiction and crime, and disappeared from the music scene; and drummer Michael Stuart also retired from music.
+Johnny Echols and Ken Forssi succumbed to drug addiction and crime, and disappeared from the music scene; and drummer Michael Stuart retired from music after rejecting an offer to tour with Neil Diamond, according to his book.
 Echols eventually moved to New York and became an in-demand studio musician.

 Arthur Lee, as the only remaining member, convened a new lineup of Love with Jay Donnellan (soon replaced by Gary Rowles) on guitar, Frank Fayad on bass, and George Suranovich on drums.
 This lineup played in a blues rock style, as opposed to the folk-rock and psychedelic styles of the band's previous incarnation.
 The new lineup never garnered the widespread acceptance or acclaim of the original group.
 Three albums were released by various permutations of this lineup: Four Sail (1969), Out Here (1969), and False Start (1970).
 The last featured a guest appearance by Jimi Hendrix.
 Another album by this incarnation of the band was recorded in 1971, but the material was not released until 2009 on the compilation album Love Lost.
 Arthur Lee released the solo album Vindicator in 1972.
 Another lost Love album titled Black Beauty was recorded in 1973 by a new lineup featuring guitarist Melvan Whittington, bassist Robert Rozelle, and drummer Joe Blocker, but Arthur Lee's record label went out of business before it was released.
 The album was finally released by High Moon Records in 2012.
 The final official Love album, Reel to Real (1974), was recorded by Lee and session musicians.
 It features the track "Everybody's Gotta Live", which was previously recorded by Lee for Vindicator.